-The New York District recommends approval of this revised General Management Plan (GMP) for implementation of qualified projects authorized by Section 542 Water Resources Development Act 2000, as amended.
-This GMP outlines the process by which the District will provide planning, design and construction assistance for qualified projects, subject to approval by the Lake Champlain Basin Program, the New York District of the US Army Corps of Engineers (USACE or Corps), and Headquarters USACE and/or the North Atlantic Division of the Corps.
+The New York District recommends approval of this revised GMP for implementation of qualified projects authorized by Section 542 WRDA 2000.
+This GMP outlines the process by which the District will provide planning, design and construction assistance for qualified projects, subject to approval by the Lake Champlain Basin Program, New York District and HQUSACE and/or CENAD.
 The recommendations contained herein reflect the information available at this time and current Corps policies governing cost-sharing of individual projects.

 They do not reflect program and budgeting priorities inherent in the formulation of a national Civil Works program from the perspective of higher review levels within the Executive Branch.
 Consequently, the recommendations may be modified at higher levels.
-The non-federal sponsor(s) will also be afforded an opportunity to comment further.
+The non-Federal sponsor(s) will also be afforded an opportunity to comment further.